 Halloween candy is a given.
-But you can surprise the costumed kids (and adults) in your life this year by forgoing the store-bought treats and whipping up some simple goodies for a class party or family gathering.
-Made with only three ingredients, these Halloween cookie recipes seem too good to be true, but we promise they’re not.
-We even included a few healthy Halloween cookies in our roundup to keep things nutritious and interesting.
+But you can surprise the costumed kids (and adults) in your life by forgoing the packaged treats and whipping up some simple goodies made with only three ingredients.

-Our 13 favorite 3-ingredient Halloween cookies are frightfully good
+They’re frightfully good: Our 16 favorite 3-ingredient Halloween cookies

-This Halloween, we’re wishing you a stress-free holiday with many more treats than tricks.
-These extra-easy 3-ingredient cookie recipes are a great place to begin:
+This Halloween, we’re wishing you a stress-free holiday with more treats than tricks.

 Thank a box of spice cake mix for making the simplicity of this festive fall recipe possible.

 Finally, a solution for all the extra Hershey’s kisses no one seems keen on eating.
-Put them in the center of a devil’s food cake cookie (so apropos) and serve them to your guests.
+Put them in the center of a devil’s food cake cookie (so apropos) and serve them up.

 School-age kiddos are going to love this tricky treat.
 Spooky mummy bark “cookies” made with Oreos, white chocolate chips, and candy eyes for effect.